 There isn’t a flat industry standard on fees for RPO services.
 These rates depend on the RPO provider as he employs various resources; RPO prices depend on the services provided and the length of the contract.

 a.
 Management Fee Model

 This payment method is generally preferred for monthly projects.
-A lump sum amount is paid as management fee on pre defined agreement terms.
-The number of positions to be filled by the RPO are pre defined.
+A lump sum amount is paid as a management fee on pre-defined agreement terms.
+The number of positions to be filled by the RPO are pre-defined.

 The fee may escalate if the number of positions to be filled increases.

 Payment is made every time a position is filled.
 This model is generally used for short-term projects where the number of hires is quantifiable and definitely known.